 Data Privacy and Compliance Priorities for 2020

-Far and away, the number one data privacy and compliance priority for companies in 2020 is preparing for the potential, if not likely, approval of CPREA or for the passage of the WPA or similar legislation.
-CPREA creates a new and relatively broad category of personal information and will necessitate a review of what personal information is being collected, used, and shared, as well as how it’s being protected.
-The WPA offers equivalent challenges.
+Far and away, the number one data privacy and compliance priority for companies in 2020 is preparing for the potential, if not likely, approval of CPRA or for the passage of similar legislation.
+CPRA creates a new and relatively broad category of personal information and will necessitate a review of what personal information is being collected, used, and shared, as well as how it’s being protected.
 In particular:

 - Update your data inventory.
 In several instances of organizations being sanctioned by EU supervisory authorities for GDPR violations, the offenders did not know why they had collected the personal data in question.
 Updating your data inventory (especially in light of new definitions of personal data) offers the opportunity to uncover previously unknown personal information and discern why it was collected before a regulator or plaintiff’s counsel asks.

 - Draft updates to your privacy “policy.”
 Your publicly-facing notice of privacy practices is an important mechanism to convey to the public and business partners how you use, share, and protect personal information.
 However, privacy policies that cite practices that don’t take place or are not enforced are a magnet for regulators who only have to prove such policies are unfair or deceptive, which is a very low bar to clear.

 - Review partner agreements.
 Business partner agreements invariably contain provisions on the sharing, use, and protection of personal information and require a thorough review.
 The mandates or licenses cited often border on the absurd, including requirements for SOC II reports from companies that don’t offer cloud services, co-controller status for companies that are truly data processors, and certifying an entire company as compliant with some NIST or ISO standard.

 Data Privacy Manager™: Your next step for data privacy and compliance